Datsun Roadster Parts from Rallye Enterprises, Ltd.

 Either type useable?
 A firm possibility of a definite maybe.

-Although people have used either one on any car; Nissan shows they are not interchangeable.
+Although people have used either one on any car; Nissan says they are not interchangeable.
 Of course they don't mention how you would ever figure out which rod was which.
 We are just providing this information so you know what is "supposed" to be used.
 The late style tie rod ends and side rods have a slightly wider receiving groove for the boot to "snap" into.
-Earlier boots came with a metal retaining clip while the later boots used a simple rubber o-ring.
+Earlier boots used a metal retaining clip while the later boots used a simple rubber o-ring.
+However; Nissan says the early type boot is appropriate for ALL of the center tie rods.
+This however contradicts what I have SEEN on all the 68 and later center tie rods; they ALL have the larger boot.

 The "early" style rod and boot dates back to at least 1960; possibly earlier.
 The "later" style was introduced with the 1968 roadsters.
 Both types share the same diameter receiving area for the grease boot.
 The shape of the groove on the rod end for the boot to grab has a slightly different shape on the newer rods.